ppy/osu-wiki/wiki/Gameplay/Game_modifier/Classic/en.md

 <!-- TODO probably more detail above -->

-When viewed from osu!(lazer) or "Lazer mode" on the website, scores set on osu!stable have this mod enabled with default settings.
+When viewed from osu!(lazer) or "Lazer mode" on the website, scores set on osu!stable have this mod enabled with its default settings.
 The mod's unranked status does not affect the scores in this case.

 ## Customisation